What rights do I have to City services, programs, or activities if I am a person with a disability?

 The ADA Coordinator is the City’s contact point and information source about the City’s ADA policies and procedures.

 Federal law requires every city with 50 or more employees to have a coordinator for City compliance with the ADA.

 The ADA Coordinator's name and contact information must be available to the public.

 What can I do if the City does not provide me with an accommodation for my disability?

-1. Complete and submit the City’s complaint form up to 60 days from the date you could not get reasonable accommodation to a City service, program, activity, or benefit by:
+1. Complete the City’s complaint form up to 60 days from the date you could not get reasonable accommodation to a City service, program, activity, or benefit by:

 - Mailing to: